abipster/CasaEsperta/docs/home-assistant.md

 To reverse-proxy it, edit the file [app-hass.toml](../main_server/docker/traefik/app-hass.toml) to replace example.pt with your domain and SERVER_IP with your lan IP.
 Then copy the file to `~/docker/traefik/rules/app-hass.toml` and navigate to https://hass.example.pt.

+### Add-ons
+If you want some add-ons to open correctly inside Home Assistant, you have to reverse proxy them as well.
+Otherwise they'll be served as http and browsers will block them from opening in a https site.

+There's an example for TasmoAdmin in [app-tadmin.toml](../main_server/docker/traefik/app-tadmin.toml).
+Edit it as usual and put it in `~/docker/traefik/rules/app-tadmin.toml` and it will be available at https://tadmin.example.pt.

 ## Share folder
 To facilitate the configuration process of Home Assistant, we'll setup a share to the folder where the config files are stored.